-From the advanced medical technology used by our highly experienced and skilled surgeons to the best nurse staff, Marina Del Rey Hospital will make sure that your recovery is the highest priority.
+From the advanced medical technology used by our highly experienced and skilled surgeons to the best nurse staff, Cedars-Sinai Marina del Rey Hospital will make sure that your recovery is the highest priority.

-We understand that this procedure represents a though choice but a necessary one and for this we have created the perfect environment at our facility so you can be at ease when starting your process of rehabilitation.
+We understand that this procedure represents a tough choice but a necessary one and for this, we have created the perfect environment at our facility so you can be at ease when starting your process of rehabilitation.

 Mastectomy is a surgery that involves removing the mammary gland entirely, including the mamelon.
 Even though in some of the situations patients can opt for tumor removal techniques that make it possible to keep the breast, mastectomy is still the most frequently used procedure in treating breast cancer.